To phone our staff contact our central office.

 Graduate Student Researcher

 Javan will be returning to UCLA as a Resident Coordinator in De Neve GH.
 He hails from The Tar Heel State of NC where he received his BA in Communications and African American Studies at UNC Chapel Hill.
 Javan earned his MEd from UCLA while working as a Program Coordinator in Courtside and an Asst.
 SAO for the Dept. of World Arts and Cultures.
 He previously worked for Americorps in Warren County, NC as a College Counselor and is passionate about diversity and equity in Higher Ed.

 Program Support Coordinator

-This is my first year at UCLA and I am so excited to be here!
-Before coming here, I spent three years at Knott’s Berry Farm, dressing Snoopy for the summer and winter ice skating shows.
+Before coming to UCLA, I spent three years at Knott’s Berry Farm, dressing Snoopy for the summer and winter ice skating shows.
 I was also a Stage Manager at South Coast Repertory Theater and at Laguna Playhouse and before all of that, I graduated from UC Santa Cruz with a Theater Arts major - emphasis in Stage Management.

 Asst.
 Director, Programming & Arts Engagement